balderdashy/mast/README.md

 ##Templates
-Templates are the regions' contents.
+The template is the region's content.
 You can create a template for your region using a `<script>` tag that looks like this:
 ```html
 <script data-id="PonyPartyRegion" type="text/template">
   Stuff inside of the region